Nicole Scherzinger, 40, Channels Her Inner ‘Baywatch’ In A Red Cut-Out Swimsuit

-Nicole Scherzinger is showing off her serious curves in a red-hot cut-out swimsuit in new photos shared to her Instagram account on May 22.
-In the flawless beach snaps, the former Pussycat Dolls singer showed off a whole lot of skin as she posed on the sand in her skin-tight swimwear while joking about channelling her inner-Baywatch by teasing that she was taking on lifeguard duties for the beach.
+Nicole Scherzinger is showing off her serious curves in a red-hot, cut-out swimsuit in new photos shared to her Instagram account on May 22.
+In the flawless beach snaps, the former Pussycat Dolls singer showed off a whole lot of skin as she posed on the sand in her skintight swimwear while joking about channeling her inner Baywatch by teasing that she was taking on lifeguard duties for the beach.

 While soaking up the sun in her home state of Hawaii, Nicole first treated her millions of Instagram followers to a video of herself walking along the sand in front of the ocean while sticking her tongue out at the camera.